SAP-samples/teched2022-DA281/exercises/ex1/README.md

 12. In order to easily find our connection to the target HANA Cloud Database, you may leverage the search functionality.
 Enter `HANA_Cloud` into the search field and click on the glasses icon.
 Click on the **`HANA_Cloud`** tile.<br><br>
 ![](/exercises/ex1/images/ex1-034b.JPG)<br><br>

-13. On the next screen search for your user schema that you selected in your Pipeline, e.g. XXXX_EPM_TARGET, where XXXX stands for your user ID.<br><br>
+13. On the next screen search for your user schema that you selected in your Pipeline, e.g. XXXX_EPM, where XXXX stands for your user ID.<br><br>
 ![](/exercises/ex1/images/ex1-035b.JPG)<br><br>

 14. Select your HANA table that you previously selected in the HANA Client operator and open the factsheet by clicking on the glasses ***View Fact Sheet*** option on the right-hand side of your table:<br><br>